-These days it seems that I’m spending more time at my computer than ever, working with my Online Consulting clients all over the world and writing up blog posts for you!
+These days, it seems I’m spending more time at my computer than ever, working with my Online Consulting clients all over the world and writing up blog posts for you!
 This means that while I love to be able to drink

 wine coffee while I work, I’m ALWAYS happy to get out of the house and talk to live people (rather than Doug…the dog).

 My clients, Lisa and Brian Birnie, were the dream team.
 They knew what they liked, what they didn’t like, and were totally open to new ideas.
 Creating their home was all about blending their personal tastes with my knowledge, to come up with a design plan that suited them to a tee.

 Working with Alair Homes and my new BFF, Dan (who is like the Rainman of home building and renovation), this home exceeded all expectations in quality and appearance and I know the homeowners were thrilled with the final product – it even got its own magazine feature!
 I may have had to buy Dan’s love via Starbucks coffee, but hey, I’ve done way worse things for love (wink wink).